 One Tree Hill, The WB/The CW (2003 – 2012)

 In Tree Hill, North Carolina, there’s a huge basketball culture and all of the small-town drama that comes with it.
-Lucas Scott and Nathan Scott are half-brothers who grew up in the same town, went to the same school, but still lived worlds apart.
+Lucas Scott and Nathan Scott are half-brothers who grew up in the same town and went to the same school but still lived worlds apart.